Spanish Meatballs & Garlicky Greenbeans

-I have found out that at least in San Diego, PBS is running the series in the middle of the night, so I have set my DVR and have begun to live vicariously through the Foodie Foursome which includes Mark Bittman and a lovely Spanish actress I’ve not seen before, Claudia Bassols.
+I have found out that at least in San Diego, PBS is running the series in the middle of the night, so have set my DVR and begun to live vicariously through the Foodie Foursome which includes Mark Bittman and a lovely Spanish actress I’ve not seen before, Claudia Bassols.
+Evidently, there was no specific route planned for the trip which was originally a “guys only” event.
+Instead, the purpose was to travel from one place to the next enjoying locally produced meat, fish, and vegetables, to sample local wines, and to enjoy the traditional dishes of each region.
 Oh, to be cruising through Spain in a caravan of expensive German cars.
-Hell.
-Just cruising through Spain.
-The countryside is gorgeous, and the cooking seriously simple.
+Actually, just cruising through Spain would be fine with me since it’s been decades that I was there.
+The countryside is gorgeous, and the cooking featured on the show seriously simple.
 I’m loving the entire experience.
-In fact, I’ve ordered the book since my Penelope Casas’ La Cocina de Mama has been getting quite the workout lately.
+In fact, I’ve ordered the book, Spain: A Culinary Road Trip by Mario Batali with Gwyneth Paltrow, just so I could sample some of the al fresco meals made during the trip.
+Since my Penelope Casas’ La Cocina de Mama has been getting quite the workout lately, it’s about time I add something new.

-In fact, recently, we had meatballs and I’m left wondering why I never had meatballs when we lived in Spain.
-There were meatballs?
+Recently, we had meatballs and I’m left wondering why I never had meatballs when we lived in Spain.

 3 T olive oil